 Market Expansion

 Here, businesses expand into new geographies and target new customer segments to sell current products/services.
-They do so with innovation or foraying into markets where direct competition for its existing products/services is not high.
+They do so with innovation or foraying into markets where direct competition for their existing products/services is not high.

 –